 Summary

-Tell your prenatal care provider about all drugs recommended by other doctors so they may be reviewed for pregnancy safety.
+Inform your prenatal care provider of all drugs recommended by other doctors to review them for pregnancy safety.
 Consult your doctor before using herbal or other supplements.
 These healthy activities and choices don’t affect preeclampsia but improve your health for the healthiest pregnancy possible.

 Frequently Asked Questions - FAQs